Verdict expected in submarine death of Swedish journalist

 - Funeral held for pro wrestling great Bruno Sammartino

 Madsen’s defense lawyer has said he should only be sentenced for cutting Wall into pieces.
+The cause of death has never been established.

+When Judge Anette Burkoe reads the verdict, it will not be seen outside the Nordic region because of broadcasting restrictions decided by the Copenhagen City Court.